 Several monuments line the street, and it won’t be hard to find places to eat, drink, and dance the night away.

-If you have more than three days in Dublin, consider doing some day trips.
+If you have more than three days in Dublin, consider adding a day trip to your Dublin itinerary.
 Some of the best day trips from Dublin are:

 - Giant’s Causeway